hussainweb/drupal-bootstrap-webpack/README.md

 3. Run `npm install`.
 4. Start working on your theme.
 The SCSS files are in `assets/scss` and JavaScript files are in `assets/js` directories.
 You may modify other directories as you wish.
 5. Run `npm run dev` to run webpack in development mode.
 You may also watch for changes using `npm run watch`.
 For production mode, run `npm run production`.

+### Additional notes

+You do not need to follow all the steps from the official [sub-theming guide](https://drupal-bootstrap.org/api/bootstrap/docs!Sub-Theming.md/group/sub_theming/8.x-3.x).
+This template already takes care of getting the [drupal-bootstrap-styles](https://github.com/unicorn-fail/drupal-bootstrap-styles) and putting them in the correct location for you.
+You only need to follow the steps above.

 ## Changes from starterkit